streamingfast/substreams/docs/tutorials/ethereum/exploring-ethereum/map_contract_events_module.md

 Then, you iterate over the events of the contract:
 1. The `.logs()` function iterates over the logs of successful transactions within the block.
-2. For every log of a successful transactions, you verify if its `address` matches the smart contract address (i.e. you verify if the log was actually emitted by the smart contract).
+2. For every log of a successful transaction, you verify if its `address` matches the smart contract address (i.e. you verify if the log was actually emitted by the smart contract).
 For the comparison, both `log.address()` and `contract_address` are converted to `Vec<u8>`.
 3. Every filtered log (i.e. every log that belongs to the smart contract) is mapped to a `pb::eth::event::v1::Event` struct, which was specified in the Protobuf definition.
 4. Finally, you collect all the events in a vector.